tyieshap9/TKH-WebDev-Notes-Template/Phase1/w2-9-19--9-21/notes.md

 #### 💭Daily Reflection:

 💡3 Things I learned today:
-1. Learned the terms of github
+1. Learned the terminology of github
 2. Showed us how to fork, clone, a repo
-3. github
+3. How to navigate the github website when creating repos

 👁️Two things I would like to know more about:
-1.
+1. Making sure I'm in the correct directory in the terminal
-2.
+2. Following the steps to push to github

 ✋One thing I'm having trouble understanding:
 1. How to make a folder in the terminal